timbertson/gup/README.md

 ### Running build scripts

-Once `gup` has found the script to build a given target, it runs it as a script.
+Once `gup` has found the script to build a given target, it runs it as an executable.
+More concretely:

 It will interpret shebang lines so that you don't actually have to make your script executable, but you can also use an actual executable (with